 Want to learn more?
-We're launching a video series designed to get you up to speed on options basics.
-Just enter your email in the box below for access -- it's completely free.
+Motley Fool Options is offering a free report designed to get you up to speed on options basics.
+Just enter your email in the box below to find out more.

 This article was originally published Oct.
 6, 2008 under the headline "Free Protection for Your Stocks."
 It has been updated.

 Jeff Fischer doesn't own shares any companies mentioned in this article.
 Apple is a Motley Fool Stock Advisor pick.
 The Fool owns shares of Bank of America, Apple, and JPMorgan Chase.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.